 My dad always had a pen and pencil in his pocket.
 He loved to ask what I was learning in school.
 He would whip out the pencil and explain a detail about the subject.
 I thought he knew everything.
-I wondered how I could ever be a parent because I would never know everything he did.
+I wondered how I could ever be a parent because I could never possibly know everything he knew.

 He made up words and liked riddles.
 If a flarfull and a half costs a penny and half how much would one flarfull cost?

 As a co-owner of Songbird Artistry, I too, work hard.
 Instead of a slide rule, I use a computer.
 Like my father, I still like to whip out a pen or pencil and sketch or make notes.

 Our version of "The Tree of Life" is all about balance which makes playing hard and appreciating life important too.
 Dinner was a family event with the TV off.
 I did the same with my children as often as I could.
 We took vacations together and my love of the theatre came from him.

 He grew up in Massachusetts and as a young teen, his school went on a field trip to MIT.
 He decided that was where he wanted to go to college so he applied.
 They sent him a letter thanking him and telling him to reapply when he was a little older.
 He did.
 He worked for a few years as an engineer and then realized he really didn't like being an engineer and so he moved into management.

 He taught me that life does not always go as planned.
 Plan anyway, but be willing to adjust.

 He cared about our planet.
 We recycled our newspaper long before it was collected at the curb.
 He saved the papers, bundled them, and took them somewhere.
 When I was 13, he was introduced to a man who invented a piece of equipment that was used to determine how much pollution a factory was emitting.